hsmess/dgpage/docs/src/mid-may-melee/README.md

-# Mid May Melee at Cotswold View
+# Mid May Melee at Cotswold View presented by MVP Disc Sports

 🗓️ **Event :** 14th and 15th May, 2022